Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Teeth with a permanent crown restoration

 For some teeth, especially those in the front, a permanent filling or an onlay may be sufficient for protection and aesthetics.
 However, molars almost always require a dental crown.
-Molars are subjected to significant pressure when chewing.
+Molars are subjected to significant pressure during chewing.
 Dental crowns are the only restorations that can withstand such pressure.
-Without a crown, a molar may be at increased risk of fracture after a root canal procedure.
+Without a crown, a molar tooth may be at increased risk of fracture after a root canal procedure.
 Such teeth need to be extracted.

 Getting a dental crown in Turkey is optimal after a root canal treatment.
 It allows patients to receive a permanent restoration without unnecessary delay and may help reduce overall treatment costs.